 Kitchen

-The kitchen in this apartment is quite spacious - 26square meters, but very compact and ergonomic.
-In the center is located, which also plays the role of a bar counter and can accommodate eight people.
-The work surface by the window is the dream of any housewife! - definitely makes the cooking process more enjoyable.
-The kitchen area is separated from the living room by curtains, if desired.
+The kitchen in this apartment is quite spacious - 26square meters, but is very compact and ergonomically arranged.
+In the center is located, which also serves as a bar counter and can accommodate eight people.
+The work surface by the window is every housewife's dream! - it certainly makes the cooking process more enjoyable.
+The kitchen area can be separated from the living room by curtains if desired.

 Stairs to the second floor

 On the second floor of this two-level Moscowa comfortable wide staircase leads to the apartment.
-All the way up is well lit, which is important for safety.
-At the entrance to the second floor, the curtain is picked up by a "bronze hand", which was created according to the sketches of Elena Kornilova in one of the foundries in Moscow.
-Elena Kornilova, architect and decorator: - On certain sections of the walls, we left the original brickwork, ordered antique parquet in Italy (it is removed from old houses and villas and treated with special oils before selling), and in order to finally recreate the feeling of "habitation" of the house, we textures were created to reproduce the effect of old walls.
-All doors in the apartment were made according to my sketches, and the fittings for them were brought from France. elenakornilova.com
+The entire path up is well lit, which is important for safety.
+At the entrance to the second floor, the curtain is picked up by a “bronze hand”, which was created according to sketches by Elena Kornilova in one of the foundries in Moscow.
+Elena Kornilova, architect and decorator: - On certain sections of the walls, we left the original brickwork, ordered antique parquet in Italy (it is removed from old houses and villas and treated with special oils before sale), and in order to finally recreate the feeling of “lived-in” house, we created textures that reproduce the effect of old walls.
+All the doors in the apartment were made according to my sketches, and the fittings for them were brought from France. elenakornilova.com

 Living room on the second floor

-The hall on the second floor accommodated severalfunctions.
-There are two seating areas, a grand piano, a fireplace, and even some sort of: a desk, a comfortable chair and several bookshelves define the workspace.
-Our opinion: - Again, pay attention to the zoning!
+The hall on the second floor accommodated at onceseveral functions.
+There are two recreation areas, a grand piano, a fireplace and even a kind of: a desk, a comfortable chair and several bookshelves define the work space.
+Our opinion: - And again, pay attention to the zoning!
 Obviously, it was created by the designer taking into account the location of the windows and is supported by the placement of lamps, carpets in the recreation areas, and the arrangement of furniture.

 Bedroom

-Bedroom area - 48 square meters,a distinctive feature of the room is high ceilings (since the second floor is an attic).
-The client's long-standing dream is located in the room - a four-poster bed.
-By the way, the bedspread and bedclothes were created in a London studio based on sketches developed by the designer for this particular interior.
-The bedroom also has a sitting area with a couch, dressing table, armchair and a spacious chest of drawers.
-Elena Kornilova, architect and decorator: - The apartment does not have a single style, but at the same time all objects are linked together in a single chain, which gives the interior depth and versatility and, as it seems to me, fully reflects the character of the apartment owner. elenakornilova.com
+The area of the bedroom is 48 square meters,the distinctive feature of the room is the high ceilings (since the second floor is an attic).
+The room houses the customer's long-time dream - a canopy bed.
+By the way, the bedspread and bed linen were created in a London studio based on the sketches developed by the designer specifically for this interior.
+The bedroom also has a sitting area with a couch, a dressing table, an armchair and a spacious chest of drawers.
+Elena Kornilova, architect and decorator: - There is no single style in the apartment, but at the same time all the objects are connected to each other in a single chain, which gives the interior depth and versatility and, as it seems to me, fully reflects the character of the owner of the apartment. elenakornilova.com

 Bathrooms

-Attention to detail in this six-room apartmenteverything is subordinate, and the interior of the bathrooms was no exception.
-Two of the four bathrooms are decorated in light colors, two in dark colors.
-Our opinion: - Interior items wonderfully coexist in the design of these bathrooms.
-For example, one of the bathrooms harmoniously coexists with cast-iron bathroom scales, a Victorian lion-claw bathtub, gold-framed mirrors and a postmodern companion chandelier, all set against plain white tiles.
+This six-room apartment pays attention toeverything is subordinated to details, and the interior of the bathrooms is no exception.
+Two of the four bathrooms are decorated in light colors, two - in dark tones.
+Our opinion: - Interior items coexist in a surprising way in the design of these bathrooms.
+For example, in one of the bathrooms, cast-iron floor scales, a Victorian bathtub on lion's paws, mirrors in golden frames and a postmodern satellite chandelier coexist harmoniously, and the background for them is simple white tiles.